Cleveland railroad history: Early history

-Cleveland railroading began in the 19th century when the New York Central and Nickel Plate Road (New York, Chicago, & St. Louis) built two major lines along Lake Erie that handled major traffic per day, and had major yards on them at this point.
-The line that became part of the New York Central was originally the Cleveland, Painesville and Ashtabula Railroad.
-This later became part of the Lake Shore and Michigan Southern Railway (LS&MS).
-This is the source of the Amtrak train name, "The Lake Shore Limited", that still operates through Cleveland in the middle of the night.
-The Nickel Plate Road, (NYC&St.L) came along later as "That nickel-plated air line", and was financed by Jay Gould, of the notorious Gould Syndicate, which was one of the fast and furiously competitive rail entities of the day.
+Cleveland railroading began in the mid-1800's, when the predecessors of the New York Central and Nickel Plate Road (New York, Chicago, & St. Louis) built two major lines along Lake Erie that handled major traffic per day, and had major yards on them at this point.
+The line that became part of the New York Central, now CSX east of Cleveland, was originally the Cleveland, Painesville and Ashtabula Railroad.
+This later became part of the Lake Shore and Michigan Southern Railway (LS&MS), and later the NYC.
+This is the origination of the Amtrak train name, "The Lake Shore Limited", that still operates through Cleveland in the middle of the night.
+The Nickel Plate Road, (NYC&St.L), aka NKP, now Norfolk Southern, was later acquired by the Van Sweringen brothers, Oris P. and Mantis J., from the NYC.

 NKP's line bridged over the NYC's line in the western part of Cleveland, and the NYC line wyed in the mid-Cleveland area.
-One leg of the wye was an entity of NYC, the Cleveland, Cincinnati, Chicago and St. Louis (named Big Four).
-The Nickel Plate Road was bought by the New York Central to eliminate it from competition - which is what Gould intended.
-The interstate Commerce Commission forced the New York Central to sell off the Nickel Plate, and one of the Central's operating men took it over after assurances that the Central would "give him a free hand" in running it, and it improved considerably after that transition occurred.
+The southern leg of the wye was an entity of NYC, the Cleveland, Cincinnati, Chicago and St. Louis (referred to as the Big Four).
+Early on The NKP was controlled by the New York Central to limit competition.
+The Interstate Commerce Commission forced the New York Central to sell off the Nickel Plate, and one of the Central's operating men took it over after assurances that the Central would "give him a free hand" in running it, and it improved considerably after that transition occurred.
 The C.C.C. & St. L, known as "The Big Four", was totally independent and later became a part of the New York Central System.
 The line began at Front Street, near Lake Erie, and at various times had a wye track connecting to the New York Central, just a little west of the current Amtrak station building.
 Erie passenger trains also used this line to reach the Erie station which was more-or-less beneath the Cleveland Union Terminal viaduct, that heads west paralleling Columbus Road, and then crossing the Cuyahoga River on a ballasted deck Warren Truss bridge.
 The RTA 9th street light rail line now runs over part of this line to reach its connection into the "Terminal Tower" from the west approach.